mateusabelli/refine-sqlite/README.md

 First, create a database file.
 You can use the [DB Browser for SQLite](https://sqlitebrowser.org/) to easily create the tables and insert some data, or you can also use the [sqlite3](https://www.sqlite.org/cli.html) command line shell.

-Then, import the data provider as an async function and pass the database file path as a parameter.
+Then, import the data provider to use in an async function, and pass the database file path as a parameter.

-Finally, use the methods to create, update, delete, and get data from your database.
+Finally, use the methods to create, update, delete, and get data from your database, filtering and sorting as you wish.

+> **Note**
+> `resource` is the name of the table in the database.

 ### Full example